 The Arduino project started in the early 2000s with the goal of providing a simple framework to support people with very limited programming skills in the development of embedded projects.
 This purpose was pursued by creating a user-friendly development environment based on a simple programming model.
 Then, the team started a company to design and produced a simple and low-cost board to create working prototypes interacting with the physical world.
-The growth of the project was fueled by the decision to adopt an open-source approach that aggregated a community keen on supporting the development, creating examples and tutorials, and providing libraries for a wide and expanding range of features and devices.
-Over the years, this approach proved to be successful and pushed the producers to develop more and more powerful boards, still compatible with the original programming model, as well as extension boards (namely shields) to expand hardware features and interoperability.
+The growth of the project was fueled by the decision to adopt an open-source approach that aggregated a community keen on supporting the development, creating examples and tutorials, and providing libraries for a wide k Corresponding author.